 - A. Has the institution established internal procedures to provide prompt notification to the financial aid office whenever a student withdraws?
-Do the procedures: - 1) Ensure that refunds of tuition or institutional room and board charges paid from student aid funds are returned to those funds, not to the student, according to institutional policies developed in response to Section 3.03? - 2) Provide an opportunity to discuss with the student whether other funds received from student aid have been fully utilized to meet educational costs or whether a repayment is due according to institutional policies developed in response to Section 3.03? - 3) Provide an opportunity for required exit interviews? - 4) Provide an opportunity to discuss the implications of the satisfactory progress policy and procedures for reapplying for aid at a later date
+Do the procedures: - 1) Ensure that refunds of tuition or institutional room and board charges paid from student aid funds are returned to those funds, not to the student, according to institutional policies developed in response to Section 3.03? - 2) Provide an opportunity for required exit interviews? - 3) Provide an opportunity to discuss the implications of the satisfactory progress policy and procedures for reapplying for aid at a later date?